thefaheemkhan/30-Days-MachineLearning/README.md

 to be continued...

 This will include
-1. Written topics and explanation docs on github
+1. Written topics and explanation docs on GitHub
-2. Notebooks notebooks and code on Google colab
+2. Notebooks notebooks and code on Google Colab
 3. Brief Discussion blog on medium